oserr/server-config/README.md

 # Server Config

-A brief description of server configurations to setup a an Apache-PostgreSQL web server on [AmazonLightsail][1] for a [Udacity][2] project.
+A brief description of server configurations to setup an Apache-PostgreSQL-Flask web server on [AmazonLightsail][1] for a [Udacity][2] project.

 ## Browsing the app